Street Wear Australia

-Being such a young brand, I am absolutely blessed to have the milestones I have accomplished in this short amount of time.
+I am absolutely blessed to have the milestones I have accomplished.

 The second was an invitation to be featured in British Vogue as one of the Designer Profiles.
 Being featured in an internationally renowned publication was a dream come true.
 It allowed for RAW WAR to be placed in front of a global market, as well the British market.

-Then I received an invitation to showcase my collection at London Fashion week for SS19.
+Then I received an invitation to showcase my collection at London Fashion week.
 This was an absolutely incredible experience that I consider to be the biggest moment for the brand.
 International recognition and credibility began and I was able to connect with several people in fashion who had also travelled to the the UK to be in London for Fashion Week.

 Each of these milestones had a positive effect on my growth as a designer and on my retail business.
 I grew more confident to never stop chasing this crazy, but possible dream.